ThomWright/squeeze/README.md

 - TODO: Need to think about this one
 - End-to-end principle, same as for retries

+## Caveats

+TODO:

+- Loss-based algorithms require a reliable signal for load-based errors.
+  - If configured to reduce concurrency for non-load-based errors, they can exacerbate unavailability when these errors occur.
+- Delay-based algorithms work more reliably with predictable latency.
+  - For example, short bursts of increased latency from GC pauses could cause an outsized reduction in concurrency limits.

 ## FAQ

 > Does this require coordination between multiple processes?